 The mass air flow sensor is used to determine the amount of air entering the engine cylinders

-The main element of the sensor is a platinum filament heated up to 150 °C during operation.
+The main element of the sensor is a platinum filament, heated up to 150 °C during operation.

-The degree of cooling of the platinum filament depends not only on the amount, but also on the temperature of the passing air, determined by a thermal compensation resistor, which accordingly corrects the signal supplied by the sensor to the control unit.
+The degree of cooling of the platinum filament depends not only on the quantity, but also on the temperature of the passing air, determined by a thermal compensation resistor, which accordingly corrects the signal supplied by the sensor to the control unit.

 If the sensor fails, the engine control unit turns on a backup program that ensures engine operation with slightly different, but acceptable power and consumption characteristics.

-Disconnect the wire from the "negative" terminal of the battery.
+Disconnect the wire from the negative terminal of the battery.

 Loosen the clamps, disconnect the air supply hoses 2 and remove the sensor 3.